ethangriffith2004/hide-and-peek-simulator/README.md

 ## Contributing

-- Feel free to fork the repo and suggest improvements!
+- Feel free to fork the repo and add on to the project!
 - Open to feedback and questions via email or GitHub issues.

 ## License